 Why Choose Duke

-Many of our orthopaedic urgent care clinics are open seven days a week to provide:
+Our orthopaedic urgent care clinic is open seven days a week to provide:

 - Fast service without long waits or unnecessary exposure to contagious illness